-Key findings: The number of VAT refund claims has increased year-on-year by 12% over the four year period from 2013-2016.
-However, this growth rate has been slowing in recent years from 5% growth in 2013-2014 to only 3.5% in 2015-2016.
+The number of VAT refund claims has increased year-on-year by 12% over the 4 year period from 2013-2016.
+However, this growth rate has been slowing in recent

 The average value of claims received19 by Member States declined by 5% over the four years, from EUR 5,200 in 2013 to EUR 4,900 in 2016.
 The average value per claim across the EU-24 was EUR 5,900 in 2016.
-Despite the increase in the number of VAT refund claims, the majority of such claims are for a value of less than EUR 1,000, as is the case for 15 of the 19 Member States of Refund.
+Despite the increase in VAT refund claims, the majority of such claims are for a value of less than EUR 1,000, as is the case for 15 of the 19 Member States of Refund.
 Furthermore, less than 5% of all claims in 18 of the 19 Member States had a value over EUR 30,000.
-However, for 80% of Member States, claims over EUR 30,000 amounted to over 50% of the total combined value of claims.
+However, for 80% Member States, claims over EUR 30,000 amounted to over 50% of the total combined value of claims.

 From a Member State of Establishment perspective, the majority of claims were made by businesses in Eastern Europe, with Poland, Romania and Bulgaria accounting for the highest number of claims.
 A higher number of claims may originate in Eastern European Member States due to the importance of exports to these economies.
-Comparing this to data on Member States of Refund, this suggests that Member States of Refund that receive a high number of claims are less likely to also be a Member State of Establishment in which a significant volume of claims originated.
+Comparing this to data on Member States of Refund, this suggests that Member States of Refund that receive a high number of claims are less likely to also be a Member State of Establishment in which a significant volume of claims originates.